Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 960M should be a small bit faster than the GeForce 8800 GT 512MB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 960M should be 11% quicker than the GeForce 8800 GT 512MB in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 960M should be much (more or less 30%) more effective at AF than the GeForce 8800 GT 512MB. (explain)
+Texel RateThe GeForce GTX 960M should be much (approximately 30%) more effective at anisotropic filtering than the GeForce 8800 GT 512MB. (explain)

-Pixel RateThe GeForce GTX 960M should be a lot (approximately 83%) faster with regards to FSAA than the GeForce 8800 GT 512MB, and also should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 960M is quite a bit (more or less 83%) faster with regards to FSAA than the GeForce 8800 GT 512MB, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison